mohsinalimat/IGAuth/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Second, go to your Instagram's [developer portal](https://www.instagram.com/developer/clients/manage/), click on _Manage_ your client, and **uncheck** the option "**Disable implicit OAuth**" from the _Security_ tab.

-Second, edit the `Constants.swift` file with your client info from Instagram's [developer portal](https://www.instagram.com/developer/clients/manage/):
+Third, edit the `Constants.swift` file with your client info from Instagram's [developer portal](https://www.instagram.com/developer/clients/manage/):

 ```swift
 let clientID = "YOUR CLIENT ID GOES HERE"
 let redirectURI = "YOUR REDIRECT URI GOES HERE"
 ```

-Third, go ahead and test it! :rocket:
+Fourth, go ahead and test it! :rocket:

 ## Requirements